Get insider access

 Build Quality

-The Dell S2722QC has good build quality.
+The build quality is good.
 The plastic body feels well-made, and the metal on the stand is solid.
-The entire monitor feels well-put-together, and even though there's a bit of flex on the back panel or some wobble on the stand, neither are major issues.
+The entire monitor feels well put together, and even though there's a bit of flex on the back panel and some wobble on the stand, neither is a major issue.

 Design